 It must be noted that the prior conciliation procedure is not mandatory in the case of arbitration, unless the parties have agreed otherwise.

 The statute of limitations for civil claims are determined by the nature of the obligation and begin as from the day the right is enforceable.
-They are only interrupted when: (i) the requirement of judicial compliance is notified; (ii) the debt is required by the creditor; (iii) the obligation is recognised; or (iv) compensation is judicially opposed.
+They are only interrupted when:

 The legal terms of the statute of limitations, established in the Civil Code (Article 2001), are: